FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Computer analysis in progress=This is the text in a new box that comes up once you have requested a computer analysis of a chess game.

-The computer analysis has failed=This is an error message that appears when the computer analysis can't be displayed for some reason.
+The computer analysis has failed=This is an error message that appears when the computer analysis cannot be displayed for some reason.
 It appears the "Computer analysis" tab.

 View the computer analysis=Clicking this button takes you to the computer analysis.
 The sentence appears only for the player that requested it, in the "Computer analysis" tab.